 "Opportunity is missed by most people because it is dressed in overalls and looks like hard work."
 Thomas A. Edison

-Gail Farnsley is an Executive Partner with Gartner Executive Programs.
+Gail Farnsley is a VP, Executive Partner with Gartner Executive Programs.
 In this role, she partners with CIOs and other executive clients as a trusted advisor to provide expertise and guidance to help them achieve their business objectives.

 Prior to joining Gartner, Gail led the Affinity Group Alliance for the National Center for Women & Information Technology (NCWIT).
 In this role, she worked with affinity groups and networking organizations across the globe to share promising practices, establish an international communications network, and provide members access to cutting-edge research-based strategies for recruiting, retaining and advancing women.